SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 Keywords: Area, Weapon
 Distance: 5 cube within 10
 Target: All enemies in the cube

-  **Effect**: The marauder lord uses Levitating Axes against each target.
+Effect: The marauder lord uses Levitating Axes against each target.
 The marauder lord makes one power roll against all targets.

 **Don’t Let Them Escape!
 (Villain Action 2)**
 Keywords: Area
 Distance: 5 burst
 Target: All allies in the burst

-  **Effect**: Each target shifts up to their speed.
+Effect: Each target shifts up to their speed.
 The marauder lord then uses Levitating Axes.

 **Test Your Metal!
 (Villain Action 3)**
 Keywords: —
 Distance: Ranged 10
 Target: special

-  **Effect**: The marauder lord creates three 2-square metal objects in unoccupied squares within distance.
+Effect: The marauder lord creates three 2-square metal objects in unoccupied squares within distance.
 When the marauder lord uses Magnetomancy, they can additionally target one of these objects.

 #### SERVITOR BATTLE WALKER